WordPress/gutenberg/packages/e2e-test-utils/README.md

 **Returns**

-`Promise` Promise resolving with an array containing all possible block transforms
+`Promise`: Promise resolving with an array containing all possible block transforms

 ### getEditedPostContent